 One of the behavioral therapies that has been found effective is biofeedback, where a meta-analysis (a study of many studies) of 55 studies found biofeedback to be quite effective.
 Other therapies include relaxation training and cognitive behavioral therapy which looks at the relationship between stress, the ability to cope with stress and headaches.6

 Ayurvedic wisdom says that migraine headaches are usually caused by an abundance of pitta, or heat / fire.
-That being the case, you are more likely to have migraines when pitta is aggrevated.
-Pitta is aggrevated by fatigue, spicy foods, cheese, caffeine, tomato (especially sauce), onion and garlic.
+That being the case, you are more likely to have migraines when pitta is aggravated.
+Pitta is aggravated by fatigue, spicy foods, cheese, caffeine, tomato (especially sauce), onion and garlic.
 Pitta is greatest in the middle of the day and during hot summer months.
-Pitta is aggrevated by the glare of the sun.
-The approaches above in the sidebar all will pacify pitta - stay rested, don't spend long hours in front of the computer, eat simple healthy foods, stay cool and refreshed, wear sunglasses and avoid pitta aggrevating foods.
+Pitta is aggravated by the glare of the sun.
+The approaches above in the sidebar all will pacify pitta - stay rested, don't spend long hours in front of the computer, eat simple healthy foods, stay cool and refreshed, wear sunglasses and avoid pitta aggravating foods.

 Acupuncture - The World Health Organization reports that acupuncture can be used to successfully treat migraine headache.
 Researchers comparing 'sham' and 'true' acupuncture find that while both may bring short term relief, only the true acupuncture has results that endure.8 In one case study a patient with a 10 year history of was treated with acupuncture, Chinese herbal medicine enemas and dietary changes for two months and experienced no migraines during that period.4 Other research substantiates this finding.6

 Oxygen therapy is another potential treatment for cluster headaches, although additional research is needed to determine the safety of the treatment.6